Set up the Deep Security firewall

 - First enable stateful inspection for TCP, UDP, and ICMP using a global Firewall Stateful Configuration with these options enabled.

 - Add a Firewall Rule to allow TCP and UDP replies to requests originated on the workstation.
-To do this create an incoming Allow rule with the protocol set to "TCP + UDP" and select the Not checkbox and the Syn check box under Specific Flags.
+To do this create an incoming Allow rule with the protocol set to "TCP + UDP" and select Not and Syn under Specific Flags.
 At this point the policy only allows TCP and UDP packets that are replies to requests initiated by a user on the workstation.
 For example, in conjunction with the stateful analysis options enabled in step 1, this rule allows a user on this computer to perform DNS lookups (via UDP) and to browse the Web via HTTP (TCP).

 - Add a Firewall Rule to allow ICMP replies to requests originated on the workstation.
 To do this, create an incoming Allow rule with the protocol set to "ICMP" and select the Any Flags check box.
 This means that a user on this computer can ping other workstations and receive a reply but other users will not be able to ping this computer.